Skip to main content

 • When known, we will use a person's preferred pronoun.
 Using inclusive pronouns such as ‘they’ and ‘their’ helps to identify someone without assuming their gender.

-We will avoid the use of homogenising terms like 'BAME'.
+We will avoid the use of homogenising terms like 'BAME’

 We will respect intersectionality

-• We aim to use terms that reflect the diversity of experiences of those who do not identify as white, neurotypical, gender-binary or within traditional gender roles .
+• We aim to use terms that reflect the diversity of experiences of those who do not identify as white, neurotypical, gender-binary or within traditional gender roles.

-To keep up to date with changing language and terms, we will refer to evidence-based guidelines (as illustrated below) and resources for inclusive communication, which include several strategies to help staff use inclusive language in any type of communication.
+To keep up to date with changing language and terms, we will refer to evidence-based guidelines (as illustrated below) and resources for inclusive communication, which includes several strategies to help staff use inclusive language in any type of communication.

 Some current examples of these are listed below and will be regularly reviewed and updated by FACT’s team:

-Below this policy, as APPENDIX A, is a glossary of terms that may need more explanation in order to provide full understanding and clarity.
+Below this policy, as APPENDIX A, is a glossary of terms which may need more explanation in order to provide full understanding and clarity.
 This is not seen as exhaustive and will be reviewed and updated in line with the policy review.

 2. Commitment, Duties and Improvement